Who We Are

 Baker City Downtown is a local, 501(c)3 nonprofit organization whose mission is to preserve and enhance the vitality and character of our community through the beautification, promotion, and development of downtown Baker City.

-Our organization is recognized at the Affiliated level nationally by Main Street America and regionally by Oregon Main Street which utilize the 4-Point Main Street Approach.
+Our organization is recognized at the Designated level state-wide by Oregon Main Street which utilize the 4-Point Main Street Approach nationally by Main Street America.
 Through partnerships, engagement with the community, and three dedicated committees, we bring goals to life that follow this approach and support the economic future of our city and county.

 -

-unWINEd - Every month from March-November, we sip, stroll, shop, and support our downtown businesses and local charities with a refillable wine glass and map in our hands!
-Up to half the proceeds go toward supporting community organizations.
-Learn more here.
+Third Thursday - Every month from March-December, we sip, stroll, shop, and support our downtown businesses and local charities with a refillable wine glass and map in our hands!
+All the proceeds go towards supporting community organizations like BCD, CASA of Eastern Oregon, Soroptimists of Baker County, and so many more.

-Taste of Baker - The first Saturday of October, we gather on downtown streets to try sample-sized food and drinks from local county-wide vendors.
-Join us.
+Taste of Baker - The first Saturday of October, we gather on downtown streets to try sample-sized food and drinks from local county-wide makers.

 Festival of Trees - BCD formally took stewardship of the event with the blessing of the Saint Alphonsus Foundation (the former event host) in 2023.
 We reimagined and restored the event back to its multi-day structure.
-The proceeds now support BCD’s Community Grant fund, which benefitted 14 different local projects and organizations throughout Baker County.
-Through the generous support of our community, BCD raised over $40,000 for the Community Grant in 2023.
-Learn more here.
+The proceeds now support BCD’s Community Grant fund, which benefitted 16 different local projects and organizations throughout Baker County in 2025.

-Cookie Crawl - The first Saturday of December, we fill our boxes with cookies from downtown businesses and afterward, enjoy the annual Twilight Parade and Tree Lighting organized by the Baker County Chamber of Commerce.
-See more.
+Cookie Crawl - The first Saturday of December, we fill our boxes with cookies from downtown businesses and afterward, enjoy the annual Twilight Jubilee (holiday parade and tree lighting) organized by the Baker County Chamber of Commerce & Visitors Bureau.

 The window displays for 1A basketball tournaments, the East vs. West Shrine-Bowl player window displays, and Baker Bulldog Graduate Windows.